millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide100StartHere.md

 Required Artifacts
 ------------------

 -   The following lab requires an Oracle Public Cloud account.
+You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

 -   Oracle SQL Developer (see [Oracle Technology Network download site](http://www.oracle.com/technetwork/developer-tools/sql-developer/overview/index.html)).
     We recommend that you download version 17.4 or later, because this version contains enhancements for key Autonomous DW Cloud features.
 SQL Developer 17.3.1 will also work with Autonomous DW Cloud; versions earlier than 17.3.1 will not.